KRMananduwa/JAVA-brush-up/README.md

 ### Java Package

 A Java package organizes Java classes into namespaces, providing a unique namespace for each type it contains.
 Classes in the same package can access each other's package-private and protected members.
 Package in java can be categorized in two form, built-in package and user-defined package.
 There are many built-in packages such as java, lang, awt, javax, swing, net, io, util, sql etc.

+## Concatenate and printf

+Concatenation in the Java programming language is the operation of joining two strings together.
+You can join strings using either the addition (+) operator or the String's concat() method.
+[Please view that file by clicking here.](https://github.com/KRMananduwa/JAVA-brush-up/blob/main/4-NetBeansPrjcts/src/concatAndPrintf/ConcatAndPrintf.java)